-Drug Supplier Project Plan - Bio-Path has a project plan agreement with a producer of the Company's drug product for the manufacture and delivery of four batches of final drug product.
-As of March 31, 2016, the remaining commitment for these batches requires the Company to pay \$0.5 million in various stages as the final product is manufactured and delivered.
-In addition, the Company has entered into an agreement with its drug substance provider for three batches of material to be used in the final drug product supplier plan with a remaining commitment totaling \$0.6 million.
-The amounts paid for manufacture of the Company's Grb2 drug substance and BP1001 drug product that have not been expensed totals \$0.6 million and is carried on the balance sheet as of March 31, 2016 as Prepaid Drug Product for Testing (See Note 3).
-Commitments to the drug substance and drug product manufacturing development of Bio-Path's second drug product candidate total \$0.1 million.
+Drug Supplier Project Plan - Bio-Path has a project plan agreement with a producer of the Company's drug product for the manufacture and delivery of four batches of final drug product, one of which has been delivered to the Company as of June 30, 2016 and the other three are in various stages of production.
+As of June 30, 2016, the remaining commitment for these batches requires the Company to pay \$0.2 million in various stages as the final product is completed and delivered.
+In addition, the Company has entered into an agreement with its drug substance provider for three batches of material to be used in the final drug product supplier plan with a remaining commitment totaling \$0.1 million.
+The amounts paid for manufacture of the Company's Grb2 drug substance and BP1001 drug product that have not been expensed totals \$0.6 million and is carried on the balance sheet as of June 30, 2016 as Prepaid Drug Product for Testing (See Note 3).
+Commitments to the drug substance and drug product manufacturers for manufacturing development of Bio-Path's second drug product candidate total \$0.1 million.
 The balance of drug supplier commitments totaling \$0.1 million is for assay development and manufacturing development.